-Dr. Scott Harsh has been at GAC since 1996 serving as an educator, principal, and Vice President before becoming President in 2018.
+Dr. Scott Harsh has been at GAC since 1996, serving as an educator, principal, and Vice President before becoming President in 2018.
 He received his Bachelor of Arts degree in Math from Harding University; his Master of Education from the University of Georgia; an Education Specialist degree in Educational Leadership from Georgia State University; and his Doctorate of Education in Organizational Leadership from Abilene Christian University.
 Prior to his years at GAC, he worked as a teacher in Memphis City Schools.

 Dr. Harsh was originally drawn to GAC because of its people and mission, and those reasons keep him here today.
 "I get to do meaningful and interesting work each day, and I have an opportunity to invest in the lives of our students and to create value for our families.
-GAC does this by providing an engaging and nurturing environment for students to explore broad interests, develop their passions, advance in their intellect and skills, practice leadership, and cultivate their faith".
+GAC does this by providing an engaging and nurturing environment for students to explore broad interests, develop their passions, advance in their intellect and skills, practice leadership, and cultivate their faith."

-Katherine White leads GAC's development and advancement efforts, as well as oversees community relations and communications.
-She earned a Bachelor’s Degree in Information and Computer Science from Georgia Tech, a Master of Business Administration in Marketing from Clemson University, and she is currently pursuing a Doctorate of Education degree from Vanderbilt University.
+Dr. Katherine White leads GAC's development and advancement efforts, as well as oversees community relations and marketing/communications.
+She earned a Bachelor’s Degree in Information and Computer Science from Georgia Tech, a Master of Business Administration in Marketing from Clemson University, and a Doctorate of Education degree from Vanderbilt University.
 Before GAC, she worked as a marketing representative for IBM, then as an adjunct faculty instructor at Greenville Technical College.
 She has been at GAC in various roles since 2003.
 She believes the most important thing GAC is doing for its students is to help them find their passion in life and grow academically and spiritually in order for them to make an impact as they take their next steps in life, at college and beyond.

-Josh Thomason, CPA, MBA, EdD is GAC’s Vice President of Finance and Operations and the Executive Director of Ethos School.
+Dr. Josh Thomason, CPA, MBA, EdD is GAC’s Vice President of Finance and Operations and the Executive Director of Ethos School.
 He has been at GAC since 2011 during which time he also helped launch Ethos in 2017.
 Prior to working at GAC, he worked for The Home Depot and Grant Thornton in various capacities.
 He came to GAC because it offered a unique opportunity for him to directly impact the Kingdom through education.
 "We strongly believe in academic excellence grounded in faith.
 With academics and faith combined, we are truly preparing the next generation of servant leaders".

-Josh earned a Bachelor of Science in Management and a Master of Business Administration in Finance and Strategy from Georgia Tech and has completed his doctoral studies in Entrepreneurial Leadership in Education at Johns Hopkins University.
+Dr. Thomason earned a Bachelor of Science in Management and a Master of Business Administration in Finance and Strategy from Georgia Tech and has completed his doctoral studies in Entrepreneurial Leadership in Education at Johns Hopkins University.

-He and his wife, Ashley, have two Spartans, Sam and Canaan.
-His family attends Campus Church of Christ.
+He and his wife, Ashley, have three children, Sam (GAC 2032) , Canaan (GAC 2033), and Elizabeth (GAC 2039).
+His family attends East Cobb Church of Christ.

-Betty Morris is the Director of Academics and Teacher Growth for GAC and Ethos School.
+Dr. Betty Morris is the Director of Academics and Teacher Growth for GAC and Ethos School.
 She majored in Mathematics Education at Southern Arkansas University and also earned both a Master of Education and a Doctor of Education degree from the University of Georgia.
 She has served as a math teacher, Math Department Chair, Dean of Girls, and Academic Dean at GAC prior to becoming the Director of Academics and Teacher Growth at GAC and Ethos.
-Dr. Betty Morris has been at GAC since 1988.
+Dr. Morris has been at GAC since 1988.
 In her current role, she has the blessing of working with PK-12 teachers in all content areas building Professional Learning Communities who collaboratively design, implement, and review the teaching and learning process in each course continually.

 With Jesus as the example of the Master teacher, superb teaching is especially important in a Christian school.
 Dr. Morris feels emboldened by what she sees at GAC.
 “Here teachers thoughtfully align themselves with the profession's ever-changing best practices.
 We serve our students best when we use the most up-to-date teaching methodologies, modalities, and technologies.”